Former Mitsubishi workers seek assets sale for forced labor

 The assets are some of Mitsubishi's trademark rights and patents.

-The lawyers and activists said they have sent three requests for negotiations on the compensation to Mitsubishi but it hasn't responded.
-Three plaintiffs died of old age this year, they said.

-"We express our deep regret over the fact that our efforts to try to find a rational solution via dialogue for the development of South Korea-Japan ties have foundered repeatedly," their statement said.

-If a court approves, Mitsubishi's assets will be put up for auction to raise funds to pay compensation to the former forced laborers.
-The whole process is expected to take about six months, according to Kim Yeong Hwan, an activist with a group that signed the joint statement.
+If a court approves, Mitsubishi's assets will be put up for auction to raise funds to pay the compensation in a process expected to take about six months, according to Kim Yeong Hwan, an activist with a group that signed the statement.

+The lawyers and activists said they sent three requests to Mitsubishi to discuss the compensation but it hasn't responded.
+Meanwhile the elderly plaintiffs are dying of old age.

-Such an approval would likely fan antagonism between Seoul and Tokyo at a time when relations are already at their worst in decades.
+An approval for selling the assets would likely fan antagonism between Seoul and Tokyo at a time when relations are already at their worst in decades.

+"If Japanese companies are actually harmed, we will be forced to take necessary measures," he told reporters, without giving details.
+"To prevent that, we urge the South Korean government to take appropriate actions."

+Tokyo has requested third-party arbitration of the Korean wartime labor dispute as stipulated in a 1965 treaty.
+The deadline for a response is Thursday, and Seoul has indicated that it will not respond.

-South Korea has been stepping up pressure on Japan to withdraw the newly imposed trade controls, which require approvals for all sales of certain materials used in many high-tech products.
+South Korea has stepped up pressure on Japan to withdraw the newly imposed trade controls, which require approvals for all sales of certain materials used in many high-tech products.

+South Korea plans to file a complaint with the World Trade Organization and raise the issue at next week's WTO General Council in Geneva.
+Trade officials from the countries failed to resolve the dispute in a working-level meeting last week.

-In his toughest comments yet on the issue, South Korean President Moon Jae-in said Monday the measure threatens to shatter economic cooperation between the neighbors and could damage Japan more than South Korea.
-Moon accused Japan of abusing its leverage in trade to punish South Korea over their historical dispute.
+South Korean President Moon Jae-in said Monday the measure threatens to shatter economic cooperation between the neighbors and could damage Japan more than South Korea.
+He said Japan was abusing its leverage in trade to punish South Korea.

-Japan says the three materials subject to its export control measure can only be sent to trustworthy trading partners.
-Japanese officials have suggested there may have been transfers of sensitive materials from South Korea to North Korea in a violation of U.N. sanctions on the North.
-Seoul has dismissed as groundless such a view and proposed a U.N. investigation on it.
+Japan says preferential export licensing arrangements for the three materials subject to its export control measure can only be allowed for trustworthy trading partners.
+Some Japanese ruling lawmakers have suggested U.N. sanctions may have been violated by transfers of sensitive materials from South Korea to North Korea.
+South Korean officials say such allegations are groundless and have proposed a U.N. investigation.

 ———